Our Upcoming Events

 The Electrical Services Division maintains Oakland’s traffic signals, street lights, street signs and pavement markings.

 You can find information about current capital projects through this CIP tool.
 The projects you will find are those designed to upgrade and improve the City’s infrastructure including building facilities, parks/open space, streets, sidewalks and sewers.
 Projects involving maintenance and repair of existing facilities are not shown here.

 The Report a Problem tool enables you to request a public works maintenance service.
 Please note that this website is for NON-EMERGENCY services only!
 For potential emergency situations, call the Public Works Call Center at (510) 615-5566.

-See also the Parking Division under the Finance and Management Agency for information about parking meter operations, enforcement and parking citations.
+See also Parking Matters for information about parking meter operations, enforcement and parking citations.